Live Performances Index

 Set unknown.

-Set: included: Born To Kill, Fish, Help, New Rose.
+Set included: Born To Kill, Fish, Help, New Rose.

 Comments: The Damned played before Eater.
-Robert Plant & Jimmy Page of Led Zeppelin in the audience that night.
-From the press at the time of Dave Vanian -"I've never really watched him perform before.
-He terrified me.
+'He terrified me.
 I took several steps back when he started to sing, and it wasn't because of the volume.
 He's simply very frightening.
-Dave Vanian bellowed like the prodigal returning to hades as he assassinated Born To Kill, Fish, Help and the incredible New Rose, jumping off the stage for a soupcon of performer participation as he pogoed wildly with all the young +unks.
-The Damned left me feeling like a speed come-down, like the feeling you get watching day break after 3 nights awake".
+Dave Vanian bellowed like the prodigal returning to hades as he assassinated Born To Kill, Fish, Help and the incredible New Rose, jumping off the stage for a soupcon of performer participation as he pogoed wildly with all the young punks.
+The Damned left me feeling like a speed come-down, like the feeling you get watching day break after 3 nights awake'.
+The Damned played The Roxy on mumerous occasions during January and February 1977 and though the set for this actual show is unknown, a setlist for ONE OF THOSE SHOWS was: One Of The 2, New Rose, Alone, Help, Fan Club, I Feel Alright, Feel The Pain, Fish, See Her Tonite, I Fall, It's Too Late, So Messed Up'.

-Wednesday 5 January - Europe
+Wednesday 5 January to ?
+1977 - Europe

 Comments: Some European dates scheduled from 5 January but details unknown.

-Sunday 2 January - Hope & Anchor, Islington, London
+Sunday 2 January 1977 - Hope & Anchor, Islington, London, England, UK

 Set: unknown.

-Saturday 1 January - Hope & Anchor, Islington, London
+Saturday 1 January 1977 - Hope & Anchor, Islington, London, England, UK

 Set: unknown.

-Live Performances Index
+The Damned Live Performances Index

-2008 2007 2006 2005 2004 2003 2002 2001 2000
+2009 2008 2007 2006 2005 2004 2003 2002 2001 2000

 1999 1998 1997 1996 1995 1994 1993 1992 1991 1990